Girl-Code-It/Opportunity-Calendar-Backend/README.md

 $ git clone https://github.com/<YOUR-GITHUB-USERNAME>/Opportunity-Calendar-Backend.git

 # navigate to the project's directory
-$ cd Opportunity-Calendar-Backen
+$ cd Opportunity-Calendar-Backend

-# install all the relevant (dev) dependencies using Yarn
+# install all the relevant (dev) dependencies using npm
-$ yarn
+$ npm install

-# Copy .env.example to .env and fill the details
+# Copy .env.example to .env
+$ It is recommended to install [MongoDB Compass](https://www.mongodb.com/try/download/compass) to visualize data in mongodb

 # Start application
-$ yarn start
+$ npm start

-# Visit http://localhost:5000/ in your browser
+# Visit http://localhost:3030/ in your browser
 ```

 <h2 align="center">Introduction</h2>